Belo Blato: Name

-Slovaks and Hungarians in the village speak their native languages and nestle their national cultures, while Bulgarians do not have school classes in their language, which is slowly disappearing.

 History

 Belo Blato was settled in 1883 by Slovak people from the village of Padina (in south Banat), where Slovaks from Slovakia settled several years earlier.
 These Slovaks were poor but very active.
 After few years, they built in a new village the new Evangelical church, house for priest, school for children, and mill.
 Soon after Slovaks, the Hungarian and Bulgarian settlers settled in Belo Blato as well.
 They came from neighbouring villages of Mužlja and Lukino Selo.